srobo/team-emails/SR2024/2024-03-15-competition-details.md

 You'll have access to your pits and the test arena when you arrive, giving your team time to work on their robot before things get going in earnest.

-The event is open to the public, so you're welcome to bring family and friends as guests, however please note that space in the pits is limited.
+The event is open to the public, so you're welcome to bring family and friends as guests.
+However please note that space in the venue is limited, especially in the pits.

 We'll be providing rules for behaviour in/around the competition venue when you arrive.
 If you have any questions or concerns beforehand, please let us know.